Brad R. Weidel

-To facilitate our mission, special services is divided into eight functional units consisting of: detectives, youth officers, community selective enforcement team, community policing, narcotics, intelligence, D.A.R.E. and school resource officers.
+To facilitate our mission, investigative services is divided into eight functional units consisting of: detectives, youth officers, community selective enforcement team, community policing, narcotics, intelligence, D.A.R.E. and school resource officers.
 While each officer has a specific area of expertise, special services personnel frequently work together focusing their individual talents and training to solve cases and achieve common goals.

-During the past year, special services personnel investigated four hundred criminal offenses and affected two hundred ninety six arrests.
+During the past year, investigative services personnel investigated four hundred criminal offenses and affected two hundred ninety six arrests.
 Three school resource officers and one dare officer are assigned full time to work with students to increase communication and reduce drug/alcohol abuse.
-Future plans for the special services division include assignment of personnel to the joint terrorism task force and enhanced training in evidence recovery, forensics and crime scene processing.
+Future plans for the investigative services division include assignment of personnel to the joint terrorism task force and enhanced training in evidence recovery, forensics and crime scene processing.

 The headquarters division is the administrative body of the police department responsible for overall administration of the agency.